KDE/digikam-doc/batch_queue/custom_script.rst

     - **Shell Script**: this text edit field allow to enter the source code of your shell script.
 Under **Linux** and **macOS**, `Bash script <https://en.wikipedia.org/wiki/Bash_(Unix_shell)>`_ is supported.
 Under **Windows** `Batch script <https://en.wikipedia.org/wiki/Batch_file>`_ is supported.

+The keywords that you can use in your script code are listed below.
+The tool will replace all occurrences of keywords in script at run time before shell execution.
+Take a care that keywords are case sensitive.

+    - **$INPUT** for workflow input filename (with special characters escaped).

+    - **$OUTPUT** for workflow output filename (with special characters escaped).

 The environment variables that you can use in your script code are listed below:

-    - **INPUT** and **$OUTPUT** for input / output filenames (with special characters escaped).
-These would be substituted before shell execution.

     - **TITLE**: to handle digiKam **Title** item properties from database.